-For almost all drivers, brakes are regarded as a device that makes them feel safe and comfortable to drive their vehicles.
+For almost all drivers, brakes are regarded as a device that makes them feel safe and comfortable while driving their vehicles.
 It gives them a feeling of control while driving.
 This makes them attempt any comfortable speed level.
-So they get particularly scared when their brake pedal hard and brakes lock up while driving; for most, it is regarded as the scariest thing ever.
+So they get particularly scared when they press the brake pedal hard, and the brakes lock up while driving; for most, it is the scariest thing ever.

-What Causes Brake Pedal Hard And Brakes Lock Up?
+What Causes the Brake Pedal to Be Hard And Brakes to Lock Up?

-Many probable causes can make your brake system develop faults.
-If you want to know what causes brake lock up or hard pedal issues, though these issues are not entirely similar, here are some common causes to consider during fault inspection.
+Many factors can cause faults in your brake system.
+If you want to know what causes brake lock-up or hard-pedal issues, though these issues are not entirely similar, here are some common causes to consider during a fault inspection.

 - Damaged Brake Lines